Claudio-C-Santos/MS2/README.md

 ### Strategy

 The goal of this quiz is to give an oportunity the The Simpsons fans to test their general knowledge about the show.
 An effort was made so that all the graphic elements are exactly the same as the ones used on the show.
-All the images, colors and some of the fonts used are the original ones used in the show.
+All the images, colors and some of the fonts used are faithful to the original.
 The colors were gathered using an eye drop tool in order to select, for example, the exact type of yellow used in the actual show.
 All the images were also verified to be exactly like the show and that there was no flaw or differences.
 <br>